Inokinoki/QEFIEntryManager/README.md

 [![Build on FreeBSD](https://github.com/Inokinoki/QEFIEntryManager/actions/workflows/cmake-freebsd-amd64.yml/badge.svg)](https://github.com/Inokinoki/QEFIEntryManager/actions/workflows/cmake-freebsd-amd64.yml)

-An EFI manager in Qt.
+An EFI entry and partition manager in Qt.

 ## Usage

 This application needs to be run with root/sudo on Linux, or `Run as administrator` on Windows.

+### Boot Entry Management

 You can **change the boot order, add/import new boot entry**: